- The internal components of the battery are faulty (Section 4A).

 - Defective washer pump (Section 12).

-The washer pump starts to work without emitting liquid from the jets
+The washer pump starts working without any fluid being released from the nozzles

-- Defective one-way valve in supply hose (Section 12).
+- Defective one-way valve in the supply hose (Section 12).

-- Regulator stuck, damaged, or needs lubrication (Section 11).
+- The regulator is jammed, damaged, or requires lubrication (Section 11).

 - Defective engine (Section 11).